 Veterinary technicians are more than just “animal nurses.”
 They are dedicated healthcare professionals who are passionate about animal care and apply their specialized knowledge to nurture the health and well-being of animals.
 As part of the veterinary technician training program, your studies and participation will do more than help keep these animals, reptiles and birds healthy— you may actually help save lives!

-Our Veterinary Technician program will provide you with the excellent technical and critical thinking skills necessary for a lifelong career as a veterinary medical professional.
-Not only will you get hands-on experience from day one, you will receive in-depth knowledge about animal behavior, nutrition, care, surgical nursing, pharmacology, dentistry, diagnostics and laboratory procedures.
+Our veterinary technician training program will provide you with the excellent technical and critical thinking skills necessary for a lifelong career as a veterinary medical professional.
+Not only will you get hands-on experience from day one, you will develop in-depth knowledge about animal behavior, nutrition, care, surgical nursing, pharmacology, dentistry, diagnostics and laboratory procedures.

 WHICH VETERINARY TECHNICIAN SKILLS WILL I LEARN?